srleohung/serialnetwork/README.md

 # Serial Network
 A Go package to allow you easily to read and write from the serial port uses channel or API call.
 This package can help you to easily make the serial network to remotely control your device.
-This package depends on github.com/tarm/serial.
+This package depends on github.com/tarm/serial and github.com/gorilla/websocket.

 # Usage